This recipe for cider-braised turkey thighs with chorizo is a great alternative for smaller Thanksgiving gatherings or Sunday suppers.

 - In a large heavy pot, add 2 Tbsp. olive oil and heat over medium-high heat.
 Add the turkey thigh and sear on all sides until browned, about 10-15 minutes.

-- Add cider, chicken broth, chorizo, garlic and bay leave.
-Cover the pot with a lid and braise the turkey thigh in the oven for 1.5 to 2 hours, until an instant-read thermometer inserted in the thickest part of the thigh registers 160°.
+- Add cider, chicken broth, chorizo, garlic, and bay leaf.
+Cover the pot with a lid and braise the turkey thigh in the oven for 1.5 to 2 hours, until an instant-read thermometer inserted in the thickest part of the thigh registers 160°F.

 - Transfer the thighs and the chorizo to a cutting board, cover with aluminum foil and let rest for 10 minutes.